theDebbister/wg1-image-creation/README.md

 Once you have the environment you can install the necessary packages using the `requirements.txt` file.

 In order to create images for right-to-left scripts, it is necessary to install more dependencies.

+## Page specifications
+For the default setting of `IMAGE_SIZE_CM = (37, 28)` the following applies:

+The maximum number of character per line is 79.
+And the maximum number of lines per page is 9.
+However, as we do not split the words, if a word, for example, makes the line 80 characters long, this entire word will be moved to the next line.
+So the maximum number of chars per page is in theory 711, but in reality this is rarely the case as the words usually don’t perfectly fit on the lines.
+So, if you like to count by hand, how the pages fit, you can just determine the first word that exceeds the line limit (>79 chars) and this word will then be the first word of the new line, until you reach 9 lines.

+> NOTE: this is different for the participant instructions screens, where more characters per line and lines are allowed.
+> The maximum number of characters per line is 85 and the maximum number of lines per page is 12.